tgenman/STEM_vault/notes/math/graphs/Adjacency matrix.md

 TARGET DECK: Math::Graph
 START
 Math prop
-Question_eng: The adjacency matrix
+TITLE: The adjacency matrix
-Question_rus:
+TITLE_rus:
 Answer_eng:  Suppose that $G$ is a graph of order $n$, where $V(G) = \{v_1, v_2, \ldots, v_n\}$.
 The adjacency matrix of $G$ is the $n \times n$ zero-one matrix $A(G) = [a_{ij}]$, or simply $A = [a_{ij}]$, where
 $$
 a_{ij} =